nissmar/Face-music/README.md

 ## Calibration

-We tailored the parameters of the program to our head, but each face is different.
+We tailored the parameters of the program to our heads, but each face is different.
 If you encounter some problems with the mouth/eyebrows movements, press `c`.
 Open your mouth a few times and press `c` again.
 Raise your eyebrows a few times and press `c` to finish the calibration.

 ## Custom sound creation